CheyenneMDavid/Just-Cakes/README.md

 - The reviews application within the just cakes project has been copied from the Code Institute walkthrough django project "codestar".

   **StackOverflow** for Regex patterns and how to implement them.
-  Picture images have been courtesy of **Midjourney** and **Microsoft's Bing image-creator**. whilst the descriptions for the cakes were supplied by chatgpt.
+  Picture images have been courtesy of **Midjourney** and **Microsoft's Bing image-creator**. whilst the descriptions for the cakes were supplied by chatgpt, which I then tailored until it suited my own needs.

   **Picsart** and `Draw.io` for creating wireframes and flowcharts for my project.
   I have used **ChatGPT** as a tutor, fellow student and sounding board that had on tap, asking it to explain concepts I found hard to grasp, meanings of terms that are often taken as a given and also it's advice about structure of the project with a view to further development and also advice on completing aspects of this very README, in how I should go about things.